carmenbianca/report-liferay/report.md

 ### Ideal situation

-In order to give some context for the goals in section \ref{goals}, these are some qualities of the ideal situation:
+In order to give some context for the goals in section \ref{goals}, these are some qualities of the ideal situation, as discussed with Matija Šuklje:

 - Licensing problems get addressed much earlier during the development cycle.